Lachie Gill: 2022: The Voice Australia

-In 2022, Lachie auditioned for The Voice Australia.
+In 2022, Gill auditioned for The Voice Australia.
 He performed "If the World Was Ending" in the blind auditions and got the four coaches, Keith Urban, Jess Mauboy, Rita Ora, and Guy Sebastian to turn for him.
 After Sebastian was blocked by Ora, he chose to be a part of Team Rita, where he won the show on 29 May 2022.